eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 - **Be informed** whether a Relying Party is registered to receive the requested attributes.
 - **Access a transaction log via a dashboard**, allowing Users to:
     - **Review past interactions** with Relying Parties and Wallet Units.
     - **Request data erasure** under the GDPR Article 17 to maintain privacy.
     - **Report suspicious Relying Parties** to the relevant national data protection authority.

-These identification and authentication functions are closely linked to the concept of the Wallet Unit as an **electronic identity (eID) means**.
-The [European Digital Identity Regulation], Article 3 (42) defines a Wallet Unit as an eID means that allows the User to store and manage a PID.
-The combination of a Wallet Unit and a PID therefore is an eID means.
+These identification and authentication functions are closely linked to the concept of the Wallet as an **electronic identity (eID) means**.
+Article 3(42) of the EUDI Framework defines the European Digital Identity Wallet as an electronic identification means.
+In this document, a Wallet Solution provides a Wallet Unit (a unique technical configuration).
+The Wallet Unit, together with the PID issued to it and operated under the relevant eID scheme, implements the functionality of the European Digital Identity Wallet as the eID means.

+Article 5a(5), point (d), requires that the European Digital Identity Wallet, provided under the relevant eID scheme, meets the requirements for assurance level high.
+In this ARF, this is implemented through a Wallet Solution providing a Wallet Unit to which a PID is issued and operated under an eID scheme at assurance level high.

+The concept of Level of Assurance is defined for electronic identification means (and the corresponding eID scheme).
+For other attestations held or managed in the Wallet Unit, assurance and trust are expressed through other mechanisms (e.g. the security controls required for issuance and lifecycle management) and the regulation does not prescribe any specific level to be reached.

-Article 5a (5) d requires a Wallet Unit to meet the requirements with regard to assurance level high.
-This means that **a PID within a Wallet Unit** needs to be issued and managed on Level of Assurance High.
-However, this is not true for other attestations in that Wallet Unit.
-In fact, the term 'Level of Assurance', legally speaking, only applies to eID means, and therefore is meaningless for other attestations.
-For other attestations, the ARF therefore uses 'level of security' to indicate that different attestations may need to be issued and managed at different security levels.
-Each Attestation Provider will specify the required level of security for its attestations.
+To reflect this, the ARF uses the term level of security for non-PID attestations, to indicate that different attestations may be subject to different security requirements.
+Each Attestation Provider specifies the required level of security for its attestations (including, where applicable, requirements on issuance, storage, presentation, and lifecycle management).

 ### 2.3 Attribute exchange mechanism using attestations

-Using their Wallet Units, Users are able to:
+Using their Wallet, Users are able to:

 - **Request, store, and present** personal identification data and electronic attestations of attributes under their sole